1998 Wales rugby union tour of Africa

 The Wales national rugby union team toured southern Africa in June 1998, playing test matches against Zimbabwe and South Africa, as well as tour matches against the Emerging Springboks and three of the South African provincial sides.

 Wales head coach Kevin Bowring had resigned at the end of the 1998 Five Nations Championship, and with a replacement yet to be appointed, Dennis John was made caretaker coach ahead of the tour.
 Prior to the tour, 18 players from Wales made themselves unavailable to participate, while a further 8 picked up injuries during the tour.

 Wales won their initial match against Zimbabwe in Harare, before moving on to the second leg of the tour in South Africa.
 Here they would play four tour matches against representative and provincial opposition and a test match against the Springboks.
 Wales lost all four of the tour matches, and then were defeated by South Africa in the test match.
 The final scoreline of 96–13 was the biggest defeat Wales had ever had, and remains so as of 2024.

 Squad

 Pending the appointment of a replacement for coach Kevin Bowring, who resigned after the 1998 Five Nations Championship, Wales named Pontypridd's Dennis John as their interim coach for the tour of southern Africa.
-With 16 regular squad members unavailable due to injury, including fly-half Neil Jenkins and centre Scott Gibbs, they named a 30-man squad that included 10 uncapped players A further seven players were injured during the tour, including captain Rob Howley; called up in their place were the likes of Ebbw Vale back rower Kingsley Jones – in what would turn out to be his final Wales call-up – and uncapped Llanelli fly-half Stephen Jones.
+With 16 regular squad members unavailable due to injury, among them fly-half Neil Jenkins and centre Scott Gibbs, they named a 30-man squad that included 10 uncapped players.
+A further seven players were injured during the tour, including captain Rob Howley; called up in their place were the likes of Ebbw Vale back rower Kingsley Jones – in what would turn out to be his final Wales call-up – and uncapped Llanelli fly-half Stephen Jones.